-Since 1973, the The ArQuives (formerly the Canadian Lesbian and Gay Archives) has been acquiring and preserving material documenting LGBTQ2+ history.
+Since 1973, The ArQuives has been acquiring and preserving material documenting LGBTQ2+ history.
 Our mandate is to acquire, preserve, organize, and provide public access to information and materials, in any medium, by and about LGBTQ2+ people, primarily produced in or concerning Canada.

-This site allows you to search our archives, newspaper index, vertical files, library catalogue and artifacts, including digital photos of many items.
+This site allows you to search our archives, newspaper index, vertical files, library catalogue, art, and artifacts, including digital photos of many items.

 Select one of these links to begin exploring our collection.